Wednesday Worklaw Alert: Jury Awards $11 Million to Former IBM Manager Terminated after Reporting Racial Discrimination

 One key piece of evidence in Kingston’s case was an email from 2017 sent to the finance Vice President at IBM from one of Kingston’s mentors in which she gives an update “on her conversation notifying Kingston about the capping determination,” according to the Law360 article.
 A few days prior to Kingston’s termination, the email was forwarded to the people who made the decision to fire him.

 Kingston’s attorneys, Matthew E. Lee and Toby J. Marshall, have expressed their satisfaction with the verdict.
 Lee said, “He deserved justice and, after three long years, this verdict has given him that.”
 Marshall agreed with Lee, saying “Scott Kingston was simply trying to protect another employee, and today his actions were vindicated.”

 IBM has expressed disappointment with the verdict.
 The company released a statement saying: “IBM does not condone retaliation, race discrimination or any other form of discrimination.
 The company will consider all of its options on appeal.”

 Seek Legal Assistance Today

-If you are experiencing retaliation in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing retaliation in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.